 Shade cloth comes in different densities, ranging from about 20 percent blockage to about 90 percent to let you control how much sunlight to exclude.
-The lower the density number, the more light you're allowing in.
+The lower the density number, the more light you allow in.
 Since the fabric is permeable, it won't stop the rain from reaching your plants.

 You can buy shade cloth at local garden centers and home centers and through online gardening and greenhouse suppliers.
 It is commonly sold in precut pieces and in bulk rolls that are priced by the foot.
 Precut pieces with added trim and grommets (metal eyes) are the most convenient, but for large installations bulk material usually makes more sense.
 You can also buy inexpensive grommet kits that include grommets and simple punch tools for installing them.

 Trim along the edges of the fabric adds strength and prevents unraveling of the woven plastic material.
 If you start with bulk fabric, you can fold up the edges and sew a hem, if desired, for the same effects.
 Grommets make it easy to secure the shade cloth and prevent it from tearing out at the edges and corners.

 Installing and Using Shade Cloth

 You can build a simple structure around your plants and cover it with shade cloth, or you can suspend the cloth from ropes tied to nearby trees, fences, or other structures.
 For a really simple shade structure, all you need to do is to pound four poles into the ground around your shrub or other plant and attach the shade cloth to this temporary structure, using twine, long twist-ties, or zip ties.

 A somewhat more substantial structure might look more like an arbor, with four (or more) posts and a slatted roof made of lumber or branches.
 In any case, the shade cloth can go on when you need shade and come off when you don't, while the structure can stay in place.